- 1 Introduction

 *It is possible to have no pain with a stone, especially if the stone is non-obstructing

 Differentials for flank pain include pyelonephritis, ruptured AAA, biliary pathology, bowel obstruction, lower lobe pneumonia, or musculoskeletal related pain.

-A urine dip can show microscopic haematuria, as well as any evidence of infection (ensure to send a urine culture as well in such cases).
+A urine dip can show microscopic haematuria, as well as evidence of infection (always ensure to send a urine culture as well in such cases).

 Routine bloods should be performed, include FBC & CRP (for evidence of infection) and U&Es (to assess renal function).
-Urate and calcium levels can also aid in the assessment of stone analysis; if the patient notices passing the stone when passing urine, retrieval of the stone and sending for analysis can also be of use.
+Urate and calcium levels can also aid in the assessment of stone analysis; if the patient notices they have passed the stone during micturition, retrieval of the stone and sending for analysis can also be of use.

-Patients with renal stones will often be dehydrated, secondary to reduced oral fluid intake +/- vomiting, so ensure adequate fluid resuscitation as required.
+Patients with renal stones will often be dehydrated, secondary to reduced oral fluid intake +/- vomiting, so ensure adequate fluid resuscitation if required.

-For the majority of cases, renal stones will pass spontaneously without further intervention*, especially if in the lower ureter or <5mm in diameter.
-Ensuring patient have sufficient analgesia is paramount, specifically opiate analgesia and NSAIDs per rectum are usually most effective.
+For the majority of cases, renal stones will pass spontaneously without further intervention*, especially if in the distal ureter or <5mm in diameter.
+Ensuring patients have sufficient analgesia is paramount (NSAIDs per rectum are the most effective).